Adaptive Active Inference Agents for Heterogeneous and Lifelong Federated Learning: Evaluation

 \subsubsection{Application Scenario}

 We emulate a dynamic environment by controlling the data generation process to introduce concept and volume drifts.
 Each client device represents a different participant.
 The challenge is, for the system to adapt to the drifts or to the varying computational resources of participants.
-The experiments consider the fulfillment of two high-level SLOs: \begin{enumerate} \item \textbf{Time}: fulfilled if a local training round does not exceed a set limit (e.g., 2 seconds). \item \textbf{Prediction Performance}: fulfilled if the primary validation metric (accuracy) exceeds a set value. \end{enumerate} We choose time and performance as SLOs as balancing them is non-trivial.
+The experiments consider the fulfillment of two binary high-level SLOs: \begin{enumerate} \item \textbf{Time}: fulfilled if a local training round does not exceed a set limit (e.g., 2 seconds). \item \textbf{Prediction Performance}: fulfilled if the primary validation metric (accuracy) exceeds a set value. \end{enumerate} We choose time and performance as SLOs as balancing them is non-trivial.
 For example, focusing exclusively on fulfilling prediction performance may require spending an excessive amount of time and vice versa.
-The configurable hyperparameters are \textit{Batch Size} $BS \in \{8, 32, 64, 256, 512\}$ and \textit{Learning Rate} $LR \in \{0.0005, 0.001, 0.005, 0.01\}$, as there is a clear connection to them and the system’s training objective and considered drift types, e.g. learning rate tuning was proposed to battle concept drift~\cite{pmlr-v206-jothimurugesan23a}.
-Each client initialized a separate datastream locally, using their identifier as a random seed for the stream to promote variability in the data across clients.
-However, the rest of the data stream parameters were set to the same values across clients inside one run.
-This way, the number of features and classes are kept the same, showcasing that all clients are part of the same ML task.
-Other parameters, such as the number of clusters (groups of data points represented by centroids), the random seed for cluster initialization, and the cluster drift, are kept constant to ensure a proper comparison of the agents'/clients' behavior and to maintain the reproducibility of the generated data inside one repetition.
+The configurable hyperparameters are \textit{Batch Size} $BS \in \{8, 32, 64, 256, 512\}$ and \textit{Learning Rate} $LR \in \{0.0005, 0.001, 0.005, 0.01\}$, as there is a clear connection to them and the system’s training objective and considered drift types, e.g., learning rate tuning was proposed to battle concept drift~\cite{pmlr-v206-jothimurugesan23a}.
+The values chosen were selected to span across reasonable ranges that can make a difference in terms of SLOs while being distinct from each other.
+Each client initializes an independent data stream locally.

 The data generator $G$ is also parametrized by a drift parameter, $drift$, which controls the presence and speed of data drifts, where $drift = 0$ indicates no data drift.

 In each federated round, clients train and validate their prediction model using the data samples available in an online learning fashion.
 At round $t$, each client $n$ possesses two datasets: $\text{Validation}_{t} = \{(x_b, y_b)\}_{b=1}^{B_t} \sim G_n$ and $\text{Train}_{t} = \text{Validation}_{t-1}$, where $x$ is a feature vector, $y$ label assigned to the data sample and $B_t$ the size of the data set drawn from the data generator at round $t$.